BAMGames/europa-universalis-rules/doc/hre.md

 against one another, and mostly participated on the same sides of the war.

-One decision could be to unite all of these lines in the same minor country (**Brunsvicum**) and to change the Vassalization of Hanovere by the annexation of the *Calenberg* and *Luneburg* provinces.

-Another decision is to leave as-is the Hanover minor.
 It starts with a capital in *Luneburg* and gains *Hanover* at the peace of Prague (free CB for the owner till the peace of Westphalia).

-Two possible implementations of the minor Brunsvicum.
-The first one implies redistributing one protestant army somewhere (suggestion: Berg minor before annexation by PRU).

-    BRUNSVICUM
-    Control: ANG, HOL, DAN, SUE, FRA, HIS, AUS, VEN, PRU, POL, RUS, POR, TUR.
-    Member of the HRE, Protestant (first wave).
-    Income: ~22.

-    RM: 10, SUB: 30, MA: 4, EC: 3, EW: 3, VA: 8.
-Fidelity 15.
-    Basic forces: A+, 1G.
-    Counter limits: A, 3 LD.
-    Basic reinforcements: 1 LD.
-    Military doctrine: Latin, class III.

-    ANG gets one Army counter available marked Hanover after the annexation of *Luneburg* and *Calenberg*.

-Other view:

-    BRUNSVICUM
-    Control: ANG, HOL, DAN, SUE, FRA, HIS, AUS, VEN, PRU, POL, RUS, POR, TUR.
-    Member of the HRE, Protestant (first wave).
-    Income: ~22.

-    RM: 10, SUB: 20, MA: 2, EC: 2, EW: 2, Fidelity 14.
-    RM: 8, SUB: 40, MA: 4, EC: 4, EW: 4, Fidelity 8. (used after annexation
-    by ANG)
-    Basic forces: A-, LD, 1G. (only LD after annexation by ANG).
-    Counter limits: 2A, 2 LD. (only A, LD after annexation by ANG).
-    Basic reinforcements: 1 LD.
-(None after annexation by ANG).
-    Military doctrine: Latin, class III.

-Third view (statu quo):

     \minorcountry{brunswick}{Duchy of Brunswick-Wolfenbuttel}{Brunsvicum}
     \minorreligion{brunswick}{protestant}